olofk/fusesoc/doc/source/user/build_system/core_files.rst

 This setting can also be overridden using the command line option ``--ssh-trust-file``.

+The signing process is accomplished with the ``core sign`` command, which takes a core name and a path to a private ssh key as arguments.

 The signing status of a core is shown in the ``core list`` and ``core show`` commands in the fusesoc cli tool.